SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-To ease the pocketbook, Lively is offering their hearing aids at a pretty significant discount compared to buying the ReSound branded version from a local dispenser or audiologist.
-They also provide financing options, which is great for older adults who can't fork over the full amount up front.
+To ease the pocketbook, Lively offers its hearing aids at a pretty significant discount compared to buying the ReSound-branded version from a local dispenser or audiologist.
+They also provide affordable financing options, which is great for older adults who can't fork over the full amount

-Upfront pricing ranges from $1,195 to $1,995 per pair, and includes a pair of hearing aids and the Lively Bundle.
-The Bundle provides three years of online support with a remote audiologist, three years of warranty and loss and damage protection, and a free mobile app.
-You also get 100 days to try the devices, a major plus considering hearing aids can take time to adjust to.
+Lively's prices range from $1,195 to $1,995 per pair, with options for most budgets.
+The cost includes a pair of hearing aids and the Lively Bundle, which provides three years of online support with a remote audiology care team, a three-year of warranty, loss and damage protection, and a free mobile app.
+You also get a 100-day risk-free trial to try the devices, a major plus considering hearing aids can take time to adjust to.

 For more pricing information and details on how to get the best deal with Lively, visit our Lively hearing aid pricing guide.

 Lively offers three BTE hearing aid models: Lively 2 Lite, Lively 2 Plus, and Lively 2 Pro.
 Its hearing aids feature directional microphones for noise reduction, automatic and manual programs, feedback control, and enough adjustment channels to allow Lively's audiologists to expertly match the shape and severity of your hearing loss.

 Lively's nearly invisible hearing aids also feature direct stereo streaming with Apple devices and most Android devices, which means you can stream calls, music, audio from Netflix shows, and more directly to your hearing aids.
 It's a great feature, especially for older adults who enjoy listening to music while they exercise or commute.
 A handy chart on the company's website makes checking compatibility a breeze.